 In an extraordinary and undemocratic act, the South Korean government has prevented Lee Jong-Hyeon, a 79 year-old Korean living in Germany to enter the country to attend commemoration ceremonies remembering the May 18, 1980, uprising in Kwangju.
 He arrived on … Continue reading

-This week I agreed to donate my entire collection of FOIA documents on U.S. policy in South Korea from 1979 to 1980 to the city of Kwangju.
-Mayor Yoon and I worked out the agreement on May 18 after I held extensive … Continue reading
+This week I agreed to donate my entire collection of Freedom of Information Act (FOIA) documents on U.S. policy in South Korea from 1979 to 1980 to the city of Kwangju.
+Mayor Yoon and I worked out the agreement on May 18 … Continue reading

 At long last, The Intercept has decided to “broaden” access to the massive trove of NSA documents leaked by the whistleblower Edward Snowden.
 Here’s my initial thoughts on this momentous decision, written hastily from South Korea.
 Thanks to Lauren Walker of The … Continue reading